ai-iust-992/Consultant/README.md

 1- In get channel subscribers:  API is just for channel owner and admin
 2- channel has not avatar
 3- searchs API han not return avatar of channels
+4- channels has not image fields
+5- user have avatoar field but it's not force to get image from user(normal user or consultant)